Solo sweater success!

 Rosanna & Cesar

 Rosanna and Cesar have come to visit!
-We gathered up all sorts of knitwear, and went out into the darkening wintery woods, along the knitting trail.
-Rosanna is wearing the Calidez Vest I made for her birthday, while Cesar wears several of my recent Fishermens Neck Ganseys , as well as the yerbe matte (tea) .
+We gathered up all sorts of knitwear from the cedar chest, and went out into the darkening wintery woods, along the knitting trail.
+Rosanna is wearing the Calidez Vest I recently knit for her, while Cesar wears several of the Fishermens Neck Ganseys I just wrote a pattern for.

 049-jenjoycedesign